 When does the USPTO deny trademark applications?

 Applications are routinely rejected based on the “likelihood of confusion” standard.
 According to the USPTO, “likelihood of confusion exists between trademarks when the marks are so similar and the goods and/or services for which they are used are so related that consumers would mistakenly believe they come from the same source.
-Each application is decided on its own facts, and no strict mechanical test exists for determining likelihood of confusion.”
-As you can see, there is no bright line rule to follow.
-That’s why utilizing an attorney experienced with the USPTO makes sense.
+Each application is decided on its own facts, and no strict mechanical test exists for determining the likelihood of confusion.”
+As you can see, there is no bright-line rule to follow.
+That’s why utilizing a top trademark lawyer experienced with the USPTO makes sense.

 How long does it take to register a trademark?